Triumph Vitesse: Vitesse 2-Litre

-In September 1966, Triumph upgraded the engine to 1998 cc, in line with the new Triumph GT6 coupé, and relaunched the Vitesse as the Vitesse 2-Litre.
+In September 1966, Triumph upgraded the engine to 1998cc, in line with the new Triumph GT6 coupé, and relaunched the Vitesse as the Vitesse 2-Litre.
 Power was increased to 95 bhp, endowing the new car with a claimed 0–60 mph time of just under 12 seconds, and lifting top speed to 104 mph.
 (The 2-Litre was advertised by Triumph as "The Two Seater Beater").
 Other detail modifications for the 2-litre included a stronger clutch, all synchromesh gearbox, larger front brakes, and a stronger differential with a slightly higher 3.89:1 ratio.
 Wider & stronger 4.5-inch wheel rims were fitted, but radial-ply tyres were still optional at extra cost.
 There was a satin silver anodized aluminium-alloy cowling above the new reversing light, and badges on the side of the bonnet and in the centre of the grille read 2 litre.
 The Vitesse boot badge was retained as italic script but lost the 6 of the earlier model - replacing that with the rectangular 2 litre badge and with a chrome strip underlining the Vitesse badge.
 Cars with overdrive had a separate badge on the cowling above the number plate/reversing light.
 Inside the car, the seats were improved, with softer (more plush) covering and a better back-rest shape which slightly improved rear-seat knee-room.
 A new leather-covered three-spoke steering wheel was also added.
 The Vitesse Mk I was sold until 1968.